 When making your short list, take advice from Falkner House as to the chances of success.
 Do not be tempted to put your son in for an exam for a very academic school, 'just to see', or because he has insisted.
-You are the adults with the foresight and experience to anticipate and, within reason, success or failure is relatively predictable.
+You are the adults with the foresight and experience to anticipate success or failure (which are, within reason, relatively predictable).
 It is not a lottery!
 Although your child (and you) might think they will not mind if they fail, the truth is that a rejection letter is a painful thing; if it comes at the beginning of the exam period it can have a very deleterious effect.